hatakkey/MAG-cups/README.md

 - UERANSIM simulates the gNB (5G base station) and UE (User Equipment), enabling the simulation of the 5G Radio Access Network (RAN).
   - This LAB initiates a single or 10 dual-stack 5G FWA session(s) using pre-defined scripts ./start_5g_cups_10IMSI.sh or ./start_5g_cups.sh and ./stop_5g_cups.sh

+**All scripts for initializing, starting, and stopping sessions are located in ../mag-cups/scripts and should be executed from within that directory**

 ### LAB Prerequisites

 Ensure the following dependencies are installed: